chotchki/feophant/SECURITY.md

 ## Reporting a Vulnerability

-Since this project is still in toy status please open an issue or pull request for any security fixes.
+Since this project is still pre-alpha please open an issue or pull request for any security fixes.